Beaumont Chase

 Beaumont Chase is a civil parish in the county of Rutland in the East Midlands of England.
 It is to the west of Uppingham, north of Stoke Dry, and on a hillside overlooking Leicestershire.
 Formerly an extra-parochial area, it was created a separate parish in 1858.

 The civil parish's name means 'Beautiful hill'.
 'Chase' is a later addition which means a place for breeding and hunting wild animals.

-There is only single occupied building, a farmhouse.
+There is only a single occupied building, a farmhouse.
 According to the 2001 census, Beaumont Chase had a population of zero.